 - They demand that production quotas do not increase with the increased minimum wage.

-Haitian garment workers receive the lowest wage in the eastern hemisphere.
+Haitian garment workers receive the lowest wage in the western hemisphere.
 Their wages are often consumed just by the transportation costs of getting to and from work.
 Most workers live in debt, and are often on the brink of hunger and homelessness.

 Production quotas are often set impossibly high.
 Factory owners and management do not respect the law, and often do not pay the existing minimum wage.
 Union members and organizers are constantly harassed and arbitrarily fired for exercising their legal rights.

 Currently, the corrupt Haitian government is also trying to extract a 13% wage tax from garment and other workers.
 They claim it is for social services provided.
 Meanwhile, access to electricity, clean water, decent roads, schools and hospitals does not exist.